flowr-analysis/flowr/wiki/Linting and Testing.md

 > [!WARNING]
 >
 > We name all test files using the `.test.ts` suffix and try to run them in parallel.
-> Whenever this is not possible (e.g., when using `withShell`), please use `describe.sequential`
+> Whenever this is impossible (e.g., when using [<code><span title="Produces a shell session for you, can be used within a describe block.
+Please use **describe.sequential** as the RShell does not fare well with parallelization.">withShell</span></code>](https://github.com/flowr-analysis/flowr/tree/main///home/limerent/GitHub/phd/flowr/test/functionality/_helper/shell.ts#L65)), please use _`describe.sequential`_
 > to disable parallel execution for the respective test (otherwise, such tests are flaky).
 >

 #### Writing a Test

-Currently, this is heavily dependent on what you want to test (normalization, dataflow, quad-export, ...) and it is probably best to have a look at existing tests in that area to get an idea of what comfort functionality is available.
+Currently, this is heavily dependent on what you want to test (normalization, dataflow, quad-export, …) and it is probably best to have a look at existing tests in that area to get an idea of what comfort functionality is available.

 Generally, tests should be [labeled](https://github.com/flowr-analysis/flowr/tree/main/test/functionality/_helper/label.ts) according to the *flowR* capabilities they test.
 The set of currently supported capabilities and their IDs can be found in [`./src/r-bridge/data/data.ts`](https://github.com/flowr-analysis/flowr/tree/main/./src/r-bridge/data/data.ts).
 The resulting labels are used in the test report that is generated as part of the test output.
 They group tests by the capabilities they test and allow the report to display how many tests ensure that any given capability is properly supported.

 Various helper functions are available to ease in writing tests with common behaviors, like testing for dataflow, slicing or query results.
 These can be found in [the `_helper` subdirectory](https://github.com/flowr-analysis/flowr/tree/main/test/functionality/_helper).

 For example, an [existing test](https://github.com/flowr-analysis/flowr/tree/main/test/functionality/dataflow/processing-of-elements/atomic/dataflow-atomic.test.ts) that tests the dataflow graph of a simple variable looks like this: